skylerxx/academicpages/_pages/about.md

 I currently serve as a science team advisor at The Alan Turing Institute, driving the development of multidisciplinary data science and AI initiatives, identifying industry challenges, and overseeing key research reports and publications.

-Outside of my work, I play tennis.
+Beyond my daily routine, I play tennis and enjoy horseback riding.